 Many of us are under the assumption that switching to solar is a luxury, and an option only for wealthy folks.
 This isn’t true.
 Falling costs of solar and the accessibility of financing options like loans and government subsidies have made solar a feasible option for all property owners.
 Property owners are eligible to avail incentives based on solar energy generation.

-If your solar installation covers 100 per cent of your electricity needs and your monthly solar lease fee/loan instalment is lower than your typical electricity bill, you’ll see savings right from the start.
+If your solar installation covers 100 percent of your electricity needs and your monthly solar lease fee/loan installment is lower than your typical electricity bill, you’ll see savings right from the start.

 What are the ROI (return on investment) and payback period, you ask?
 Most consumers get a payback on their solar investment within a span of 5- 7 years.
 Once the investment is recovered, the power generated by your system for the next 18 – 20 years is free of cost.

 Myth #5 • Making solar panels is bad for the environment as they require more energy to be manufactured than they produce

 The energy used to extract, refine, transport, and manufacture a product is known as the embodied energy.
 Many older studies have found that solar panels typically generate energy to repay the embodied energy within 3-4 years.
 However, panel efficiency and manufacturing processes have evolved significantly in the last few years lowering the amount of time needed to make up for embodied energy.

 Hence, given that a panel produces energy efficiently for 20-25 years, it will easily repay the embodied energy multiple times over and offset thousands of tonnes of emissions in its lifetime.

 Myth #6 • Solar panels damage your roof